appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/google-login.md

 # Google OAuth

-Appsmith provides a way to integrate with Google OAuth 2.0, enabling end users to sign in to the Appsmith account using their Google authentication credentials.
+This page shows how to configure Appsmith to use Google OAuth 2.0 as an authentication provider.
+By integrating with Google OAuth 2.0, Appsmith enables end users to sign in to their Appsmith accounts using their Google credentials.

 ## Prerequisites